 A universal truth of parenting is kids will get bored.
 Fortunately, there are plenty of responsibilities on a boat to keep little ones busy during your trip.
 You can teach them to use important equipment, like the navigation or radio, or you can simpler tasks, such as acting as a lookout or “helping” you steer.
 Such duties build character and confidence.
-Of course, you should also bring boat-appropriate activities, like fishing rods or inner tubes, for when responsibility inevitably gets boring.
+Of course, you should also bring boat-appropriate activities, like fishing rods or towable tubes for adults for adults, for when responsibility inevitably gets boring

 Step 6: Chart a Course